-You should know that in the industrial field, the different manufacturing processes might encounter problems at any time with non-compliant parts for instance.
+You should know that in the industrial field, the different manufacturing processes might encounter problems and obstacles at any time with non-compliant parts for instance.
 Any equipment malfunction engenders productivity loss or even useless repair expenses.
 Despite the implementation of the best quality management systems, problems can still occur.
-Therefore, you must think about preventing the recurring problems.
+Therefore, you must think about preventing the recurring problems through problem solving techniques.
 For this reason, you must deal with the cause of the problem otherwise it will constantly reoccur.

 A root cause analysis (RCA) helps to identify the real cause of the problem.
-In fact, when a problem arises, several methods are to be applied in order to solve it as effectively as possible.
+In fact, when a problem arises, several methods and corrective actions are to be applied in order to solve it as effectively as possible.
 Finding the causes of the problem makes it easier to find solutions.

 What is a Root cause analysis?

-First, it is important to know that the term Root cause analysis brings together several problem solving methods in order to identify the real cause of quality or non-compliance problem.
+First, it is important to know that the term Root cause analysis brings together several problem solving methods in order to identify the real cause of quality or non-compliance problem and defects.
 We can define it as the definition, understanding and problem solving process.

 The RCA is based on the observation that it is better to deal with the causes of the problem than to deal with the immediate symptoms.
 Indeed, carrying out the analysis of the causes of a problem helps to determine a definitive solution and thus prevent it from happening again.